stephin-gasper/AniAficionado/README.md

 - Setup react native by following this link: https://reactnative.dev/docs/environment-setup
 - Run following commands in terminal - 'yarn start' and then 'yarn android' in another terminal.
-- You can check the sample debug apk in following link - https://appsenjoy.com/PJZhM
+- You can check the sample WIP debug apk in following link - https://appsenjoy.com/vxLhm